-1. Upon employee request, flexible work hours may be established by the commissioner of the employing department, pursuant to AAM 100.540-570.

-2. The commissioner or the commissioner's designee shall be the approving authority for bargaining unit member requests for flexible work hours.
+- 1. Upon employee request, flexible work hours may be established by the commissioner of the employing department. - 2.
+The commissioner or the commissioner's designee shall be the approving authority for bargaining unit member requests for flexible work hours. - E. Shift bidding procedures may be established for a particular worksite by Letter of Agreement between the Employer and the Union.

-- E. Shift bidding procedures may be established for a particular work site by letter of agreement between the Employer and the Union. - F. Nothing in this Article precludes temporary reassignment of a bargaining unit member because of illness, vacation, emergency, training, orientation, or similar causes. - G. A bargaining unit member may trade shifts with another bargaining unit member provided prior approval has been secured from the supervisor of the work being performed.
+- F. Nothing in this Article precludes temporary reassignment of a bargaining unit member because of illness, vacation, emergency, training, orientation, or similar causes. - G. A bargaining unit member may trade shifts with another bargaining unit member provided prior approval has been secured from the supervisor of the work being performed.
 The bargaining unit member is responsible for accounting for shifts "traded" and "paid back."
 The Employer will pay the member scheduled to work for the actual hours worked on the shift. - H. Split Shifts.
 The Employer agrees that bargaining unit members will not be scheduled to work split shifts except in those instances where there is no reasonable alternative.